 It doesn’t get any better than this!

 Cindy Lou (18) knows she is the prettiest girl at Springfield High.
 She knows she will be named Prom Queen and acts out against her best friend Betty Jean when things don’t go her way.
-She makes the biggest change between Act 1 & 2, having learned the lessons of true love and loss.
+She makes the biggest change between Acts I & II, having learned the lessons of true love and loss.
 Vocal Range: Mezzo-Soprano Belt: E3–F5.
 Sings melody line on most songs, so the other girls hang their vocals on this voice.

 Suzy (18) is the gum-chewing, happy-go-lucky, go-along girl.
 Super-best friends with Missy, Suzy is always a little giddy and a little silly, and finds great pleasure in everything she does.
-In love with the lighting operator, completely surprised when named prom queen.
-Frustrated, sad, hormonal, and pregnant in Act 2.
+In love with the lighting operator, completely surprised when named Prom Queen.
+Frustrated, sad, hormonal, and pregnant in Act II.
 This role requires an excellent part singer and expert comedienne.
-WARNING: Do not hire a ditzy person to play the ‘ditzy blonde.’
+WARNING: Do not hire a ditzy person to play the "ditzy blonde."
 Vocal Range: Mezzo-Alto with both sweet and soulful voice: G3–E5.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Marvelous Wonderettes ‘58, click here.

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.